UjvalMadhu/UjvalMadhu/README.md

 - 🙏 Greetings, I’m @UjvalMadhu
 - 👀 I’m interested in Deep Technology, AGI, Open Source, World History, World Peace, Sustainability and Climate Chnage.
-- 🌱 I’m currently learning Machine Learning, Deep Learning, Embedded Systems, VLSI and Data Scinence
+- 🌱 I’m currently learning Machine Learning, Deep Learning, Embedded Systems, Signal Processing and Data Scinence
 - 💞️ I’m looking to collaborate with individuals and projects that help in learning new and/or challenging concepts.
 - 📫 How to reach me: ujvalmadhu003@gmail.com